Select Page

 Memorial Day is a time to honor those who have died while serving in the United States Armed Forces.
 Join us as we honor the women who served and who paid the ultimate price, and whose stories have far too often disappeared from history.

-Women like Ellen May Tower who volunteered as a nurse during the Spanish-American War, and who contracted typhoid fever while treating wounded and sick soldiers in Puerto Rico and died on December 9, 1898.
-Or women like Clara Ayres and Helen Burnett Wood, US Army nurses who died on May 17, 1917, following an accident on board USS Mongolia.
+Women who volunteered as a nurse during the Spanish-American War, and who contracted typhoid fever while treating wounded and sick soldiers in Puerto Rico and died.

 Nurses (l-r) Ellen May Tower, Helen Burnett Wood, and Clara Ayres

-We will pause to honor the nearly 400 women serving as military nurses during World War I who died on US soil during the Spanish Flu epidemic in 1918 when it swept through crowded military camps, hospitals, and ports of embarkation, many of whom contracted the illness while treating sick soldiers.
-A tragedy made all the more poignant this year.
+We pause to honor the nearly 400 women serving as military nurses during World War I who died on US soil during the Spanish Flu epidemic in 1918 when it swept through crowded military camps, hospitals, and ports of embarkation, many of whom contracted the illness while treating sick soldiers.
+A tragedy made all the more poignant since the epidemics of 2020-2021. .

 As women’s involvement in the military expanded, even more women have put themselves in the path of danger in their service to country.
 Of the approximately 400,000 U.S. women who served with the armed forces during World War II, as many as 543 died in war-related incidents, including 16 from enemy fire and 38 brave Women’s Airforce Service Pilots who perished during the war.